IronLanguages/main/Merlin/Main/Hosts/IronRuby.Rack/README.markdown

 3. Give permissions to IIS
    - IIS needs to have permission to open files in this project, as well as in the Ruby standard library.
-Grant the IIS_IUSRS group permission to this directory, as well as the Ruby standard library (usually C:\ruby\lib\ruby)
+Grant the IIS_IUSRS group full permissions to this directory, and grant read-only permissiong to the Ruby standard library (usually C:\ruby\lib\ruby).

 4. Open IronRack.sln in Visual Studio
    - Click "OK" to prompts about creating virtual directories, otherwise not